Clay-foundation/model/docs/getting-started/basic_use.md

 ## Supported Sensors

 Clay v1.5 is **sensor-agnostic** and can work with **any satellite instrument** as long as you provide the required metadata.
-The `configs/metadata.yaml` file contains specifications for commonly used sensors:
+The bundled `claymodel/configs/metadata.yaml` file contains specifications for commonly used sensors:

 ```python
 from claymodel import load_metadata